-2007 is poised to end with strong ag commodity prices.
-And for those growers in areas where the weather cooperated, there's a potential for higher-than-average farm income.
+For many farmers, 2007 will become a year to remember for its combination of strong commodity prices and good yields.
 If you're fortunate enough to be in this situation, it's important to recognize that along with higher income comes an exposure to higher taxes.

 How you choose to manage your income can have a significant impact on the amount of income tax you owe.
-And, if your fiscal year ends on December 31 or a few months into next year, now's the time to review where you stand, financially.